Table of Contents

 - Terrorists fall into Defectors’ segment.
 They are customers who had a bad experience with your brand (not necessarily because of your fault) and they don’t hesitate to publicly complain about it.

-Dividing your customers into four separate segments depended on their loyalty is a good way to get a better understanding of your clients and consequently to learn how to manage them.
-You should apply different approach to loyalist a different one to hostages.
-Thanks to proper communication, not only can you improve loyalty of your customers, but also transform negative complainers into brand ambassadors!
+Dividing your customers into four separate segments depending on their loyalty is a good way to get a better understanding of your clients and consequently to learn how to manage them.
+You should apply a different approach to loyalists a different one to hostages.
+Thanks to proper communication, not only can you improve the loyalty of your customers, but also transform negative complainers into brand ambassadors!

 How to leverage customers in every segment

-Before you start designing you communication strategy you should learn how to prioritize addressing different segments.
-As I mentioned above, keeping current customer can be multiple times less expensive than acquiring a new one.
+Before you start designing your communication strategy you should learn how to prioritize addressing different segments.
+As I mentioned above, keeping a current customer can be multiple times less expensive than acquiring a new one.
 Unless you have unlimited resources you should locate your forces efficiently.

 1. Address Defectors and Terrorist first